 - 1. Acknowledge your negative feelings and emotions. - 2.
-Accept reality i.e. you have heart disease and that life is not going to be the same. - 3.
-Adjust to the limitations imposed by your heart condition. - 4.
+Accept reality (e.g. you have heart disease and that life is not going to be the same). - 3.
+Adjust to the limitations of your heart condition. - 4.
 Adopt a positive attitude.
-A positive attitude is a good defense against stress and depression.
+A positive attitude is a good defence against stress and depression.
 Tell yourself that your present heart condition is a wake up call.
 It gives you a chance to review your priorities and live differently.